 - 1. Project charter: You will create a group charter.
 You will decide together what you expect from each other for this group project.
-This will include: i) how often you will communicate with each other; ii) how you will communicate with each other whether via email, texts etc; iii) How quickly do you expect your teammates to reply; iv) How you will handle someone who is not contributing to the project; v) Anything else you feel is pertinent for the project. - 2.
-Midterm group project: You will discuss the case "Demise of blockbuster" from chapter 2 in the textbook.
+This will include: i) how often you will communicate with each other; ii) how you will communicate with each other whether via email, texts etc.; iii) How quickly do you expect your teammates to reply; iv) How you will handle someone who is not contributing to the project; v) Anything else you feel is pertinent for the project. - 2.
+Midterm podcast assignment: You will discuss the case "Demise of blockbuster" from chapter 2 in the textbook.
 You will create a 15 to 20-minute podcast on this topic.
-More details will be available in the prompt on canvas. - Proposal: For the final group project you will create a podcast on a topic of your choice related to supply chain management or supply chain analytics.
-You will work with your group to identify your mutual interests and select a topic to explore for the final project.
-More details will be in the canvas prompt. - 4.
-Final group project: For the Final Group Project, you will create a 20-minute podcast on a Supply Chain Management topic of your choice.
-Using the skills and experience you gained through the Mid-Term Group Project; you will work with your group members to create your own episode that showcases what you've learned this semester by applying it to a current business issue.
+More details will be available in the prompt on canvas. - 3.
+Final podcast episode: For the Final Group Project, you will create a 20-minute podcast on a Supply Chain Analytics topic of your choice.
+Using the skills and experience you gained through the Mid-Term Group Project, you will work with your group members to create your own episode that showcases what you've learned this semester by applying it to a current business issue. - 4.
+Podcast Discussion: Starting Oct-30th two groups per week will post their final podcast episode.
+The schedule to post the podcast episode is in the tentative schedule of classes given below.
+Once the episodes are posted, all remaining students will discuss the podcast topic on the discussion boards.
+Half the class will discuss one group's episode and the other half will discuss the second group's episode.